creatorpanda/LifeCommand/README.md

 Wild notes appeared!:

 1) There are many delays in the game.
-It's annoying that they are all around, but i believe they make the game way better than just shooting out all the chat and ascii art at once.
+It's annoying that they are all around, but I believe they make the game way better than just shooting out all the chat and ASCII art at once.
 ---

 2) input options that require typing are **writeln** commands, while input options that require a letter or a number are **ReadKey** commands.